mattvenn/raspi-leader/git_tracker/README.md

+# todo

+* only show most recent single file from each user's dir
+* only show .py files
+* sync all graphs to same min and max date
+* sync all grpahs to same min and max code lines

 # setup on pi

     git init work
     while true; do git add -A *py ; git commit --allow-empty-message  -m '' ; sleep 1; done

+Ideally, no setup will be minimal:

+    cd work
+    mkdir myname
+    cd myname
+    tightvncserver

+then the newest file in each directory in ~/work will be used for code tracker

 #setup on main pc